cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 # Deploy a scikit-learn model as a web service

+_WARNING: you are on the master branch, please refer to the examples on the branch that matches your `cortex version`_

 This example shows how to deploy a classifier trained on the famous [iris data set](https://archive.ics.uci.edu/ml/datasets/iris) using scikit-learn.

 <br>